Reminder List for Arranging a Funeral

 - Date and time of service

-- Visitations/prayer service (family viewing only and/or public visitation)
+- Visitations / Prayer Service (family viewing only and/or public

-- Floral tributes (Connelly-McKinley has its own in-house flower shop, which serves all our chapel locations)
+its own in-house Flower Shop which serves all three of our chapel locations)

-- Memorial cards (handed out to family and friends at the funeral service)
+- Memorial cards (provided to family and friends at the Funeral

 - Casket bearers and honorary bearers (if required)